tsunami416604/azure-docs.hu-hu/articles/azure-stack/azure-stack-validate-adfs.md

 `Invoke-AzsADFSValidation : The term 'Invoke-AzsADFSValidation' is not recognized as the name of a cmdlet, function, script file, or operable program.
 Check the spelling of the name, or if a path was included, verify that the path is correct and try again.`

-**OK**: PowerShell Autoload nem sikerült megfelelően betölteni a készültségi ellenőrző modul.
+**Ok**: PowerShell Autoload nem sikerült megfelelően betölteni a készültségi ellenőrző modul.

-**Feloldási**: explicit módon a készültségi ellenőrző modul importálásához.
+**Megoldás**: A készenléti ellenőrző modul importálása explicit módon.
 Másolja és illessze be a következő kódot a Powershellt, és a frissítés \<verzió\> a jelenleg telepített verzió számát.

 `Import-Module "c:\Program Files\WindowsPowerShell\Modules\Microsoft.AzureStack.ReadinessChecker\<version>\Microsoft.AzureStack.ReadinessChecker.psd1" -Force`